MrCartoonology/modelsfromscratch/README.md

 ## Branches

-* attnvis - this creates plots to visualize the attention mechanism.
+* **attnvis** - this creates plots to visualize the attention mechanism.
 It hacks in returning the attention distributions from the model.
 It is run from
 ```
-uv run python src/modelsfromscratch/pipeline.py
+uv run python src/modelsfromscratch/attnvis.py
 ```

-From this branch
+or import `modelsfromscratch.attnvis` into a `ipytnon` or `jupyter notebook` session and run interactively.

+* **fix_rope** - this reruns `pipeline.py` with a fixed version of RoPE

+* **attn_vis_fix_rope** - this reruns attnvis plots on the fixed rope